 As a Christian, finding a curriculum that supports your Christian worldview and edifies your children is essential.

-A few mothers appreciated the biblical worldview the BJU program teaches.
+A few mothers appreciated the biblical worldview the this curriculum teaches.
 (There are also many other great Christian options which you can find at this link.)

 Is the BJU Curriculum Expensive?

-Compared to other similar curricula, moms said the BJU Press home education curriculum is expensive – especially if you want the accredited version in your state.
+Compared to other similar curricula, moms said the BJU Press home education curriculum is expensive – but the accredited version is no extra cost.

 Who would BJU Press Homeschool Curriculum be a good fit for?